 There are so many deserts in the world but not all of them are made for safari.
-Unlike desert safari in UAE, desert safari in North Africa is very harsh and dangerous because of its extreme temperatures.
+Unlike Dubai corporate events, desert safari in North Africa is very harsh and dangerous because of its extreme temperatures.
 However, you can travel if you have trainer and backpack.
 But first read about its Sahara Desert.

 Some of its facts are: